benhoyt/benhoyt.github.com/cv/index.md

 ### [Compass](https://www.compass.com/) &ndash; Senior Software Engineer &ndash; March 2018 to now:

+* Helped build Go microservices backed by PostgreSQL, including an API integration to a third party CRM.
+Wrote a code generator to generate Go structs and methods from a Swagger API definition.
 * Wrote code and provided technical leadership for the SEO team, including Python services and Athena log data processing.
 Our team significantly improved indexation and search ranking for our key pages.
-* Wrote an internal proposal to migrate 200 engineers from using Gerrit to GitHub for code review.
-The proposal saw fruition and increased developer velocity.
 * Managed a team of backend and frontend engineers.
 Did people management as well as remaining very technically involved in system design, architecture discussions, and code reviews of the team's Go codebase.
 * Oversaw development and launch of the Compass CRM, a high-profile project that was heavily promoted to our 5000+ agents.
-* Helped build an API integration to a third party CRM using Go and PostgreSQL.
-Wrote a code generator to generate Go structs and methods from a Swagger API definition.
+* Wrote an internal proposal to migrate 200 engineers from using Gerrit to GitHub for code review.
+The proposal saw fruition and increased developer velocity.

 ### [Jetsetter](https://www.jetsetter.com/) / [**TripAdvisor**](https://www.tripadvisor.com/) &ndash; Principal Software Engineer &ndash; July 2016 to February 2018: